England Win Cricket World Cup After Super Over Drama - UrduPoint

 England Win Cricket World Cup After Super Over Drama

-London, (UrduPoint / Pakistan Point News - APP - 14th Jul, 2019 ) :England won the World Cup for the first time as they beat New Zealand in a Super Over after a nerve-shredding final ended in a tie at Lord's on Sunday.
+London, (UrduPoint / Pakistan Point News - 15th Jul, 2019 ) :England won the World Cup for the first time as they beat New Zealand in a dramatic Super Over after a nerve-shredding final ended in a tie at Lord's on Sunday.

 After Eoin Morgan's side finished on 241 all out in pursuit of New Zealand's 241-8, the final came down to a six-ball shootout for each team.